-3 Reasons To Buy Nvidia Stock Before August 28
+3 Reasons to Buy Nvidia Stock Before August 28

 *Stock Advisor returns as of August 26, 2024

+Randi Zuckerberg, a former director of market development and spokeswoman for Facebook and sister to Meta Platforms CEO Mark Zuckerberg, is a member of The Motley Fool's board of directors.
+John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
-Randi Zuckerberg, a former director of market development and spokeswoman for Facebook and sister to Meta Platforms CEO Mark Zuckerberg, is a member of The Motley Fool's board of directors.
-Johnny Rice has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Alphabet, Meta Platforms, Microsoft, and Nvidia.
-The Motley Fool recommends Broadcom and recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
+Harsh Chauhan has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Alphabet, Amazon, Meta Platforms, Microsoft, Nvidia, and Taiwan Semiconductor Manufacturing.
+The Motley Fool recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.